A Fortunate Life: Miniseries

-A Fortunate Life was a miniseries based on the novel, which screened in 1986 on the Nine Network.
-It was narrated by Bill Kerr and featured many well known Australian actors.
+A Fortunate Life was a miniseries based on the novel, screened in 1986 on the Nine Network.
+It was narrated by Bill Kerr and featured many well-known Australian actors.
 It also starred a cast of young actors who started their careers in the series: Scott Bartle, Antony Richards, Benedict Sweeney and Donovan Curyer Oshlack.
 It was filmed in Mount Tom Price, Coolgardie, Kalgoorlie, Bunbury, Mullewa, Fremantle and Victoria Park.

 The miniseries was released on DVD by Umbrella Entertainment in March 2008 and is compatible with all region codes.
-As of May 2020 it was available for streaming on Amazon Prime Video in Australia.